steinbrennerlab/steinbrennerlab.github.io/research.md

 Since distinct hormones mediate defense against pathogens vs herbivores, we are interested in downstream signaling differences between INR and other cell surface receptors.

+<b>Our papers on this topic:</b>

+Steinbrenner 2020, "<a href="https://drive.google.com/file/d/1l3af6XfCfEOiOEakrEQ5GFnrA5SI46M4/view?usp=sharing">The evolving landscape of cell surface pattern recognition across plant immune networks</a>", Curr.
+Opin.
+Plant Biol.
 <BR CLEAR="left">

 ## ​Herbivore resistance in legumes
 <img src="/images/research02.png" class="align-left" alt="" width="400">
 Species in the the legume family (Fabaceae) are uniquely able to respond to inceptins.
 In cowpea and common bean, inceptin activates canonical anti-herbivore defense responses such as protease inhibition, small molecule toxin biosynthesis, and release of parasitoid-attracting volatiles.

 We are interested in the ecological functions of inceptin-triggered responses, especially in relation to the generic wound response.
+We are developing genetic tools in legumes to understand the contribution of both wounding and PRRs to resistance against herbivores.

+<b>Our papers on this topic:</b>

+Steinbrenner et al. 2021, "<a href="https://www.biorxiv.org/content/10.1101/2021.09.02.458788v1.full">Signatures of plant defense response specificity mediated by herbivore-associated molecular patterns in legumes</a>", bioRxiv (in press at Plant Journal)

 <BR CLEAR="left">

 ## Evolution of immune receptor function
 <img src="/images/research3.png" class="align-left" alt="">
-Only a subset of surface receptors have immune functions; others serve critical roles in growth and development.
-How do new immune functions emerge from ancestral roles for receptors?
-Can we identify immune receptors from genome sequence data?
+Only a subset of surface receptors are PRRs; others serve critical roles in growth and development.
+How do new immune functions emerge from ancestral functions?
+Can we identify useful immune receptors based on genome-level features, especially given the recent deluge of plant pangenomes?

 The INR receptor is restricted to certain legume species, but its function is idiosyncratic across species.
 Soybean, for example, cannot respond to inceptin despite the presence of receptor homologs.
-Common bean, on the other hand, displays novel inceptin recognition capability relative to cowpea.
-Long-read sequencing may allow rapid interrogation of the INR receptor locus across populations and species to better understand evolution of herbivore recognition in legumes.
-Advancing technologies in legumes will also facilitate reverse genetics to understand how INR contributes to herbivore resistance in nature.

-Immune receptors are also useful agricultural traits.
-Since a given receptor is almost always unique to a given species, genus, or family, they are broadly transferrable as resistance genes.
-We hope to leverage the deluge of pangenomic resources in plants to facilitate rapid trait discovery.
+We are sequencing additional legume genomes to understand the emergence of INR across 50 million years of legume evolution.
+We are also transferring INR as a resistance trait to herbivore-susceptible crop species.

+<b>Our papers on this topic:</b>

+Schultink and Steinbrenner 2021, "<a href="https://drive.google.com/file/d/1aLeg2RQXgjAUeg3xWW1sNg6kYbBw_xPs/view?usp=sharing">A playbook for developing disease-resistant crops through immune receptor identification and transfer</a>", Curr.
+Opin.
+Plant Biol.

 ## Properties and utility of LRR ectodomain networks

-In constrast to analogous Toll-like receptors in animals, plant immune-related LRR sensors form a highly diversified network of heterotypic ectodomain interactions (<a href="https://www.nature.com/articles/nature25184">Smakowska-Luzan 2018 doi:10.1038/nature25184</a>).
+In contrast to analogous Toll-like receptors in animals, which contain a structurally similar leucine-rich repeat (LRR) ectodomain, plant immune-related LRR sensors form a highly diversified network of heterotypic ectodomain interactions (<a href="https://www.nature.com/articles/nature25184">Smakowska-Luzan 2018 doi:10.1038/nature25184</a>).
 We are working to develop orthogonal ligand-sensing systems across plant and non-plant models for biotechnological use in both agriculture and medicine.